-Over at The Government Accountability Project, they use the upcoming film “Official Secrets” to talk about potential national security whistleblower mis-steps.
+Over at The Government Accountability Project, they use the upcoming film “Official Secrets” to talk about potential national security whistleblower missteps.
 The film, which opens at the end of August, tells the tale of British intelligence translator Katharine Gun.
-In 2003, she was charged under the Official Secrets Act for passing an memo to a reporter.
+In 2003, she was charged under the Official Secrets Act for passing a memo to a reporter.
 She believed the note was from US spies asking for negative information on nations whose votes were needed for UN approval of the Iraq war.

 Movies like this one demystify whistleblowing…Nonetheless, the Hollywood version of Gun’s whistleblower story contains a few key examples of risky choices that would have likely imperiled the success of a national security whistleblower, at least in the U.S.

 They break it down to five common mistakes, pointing out that the whistleblower law in the US is different than in the UK.